Lucian Freud: Mature style

-Freud's early paintings, which are mostly very small, are often associated with German Expressionism (an influence he tended to deny) and Surrealism in depicting people, plants and animals in unusual juxtapositions.
+Freud's early paintings, which are mostly very small, are often associated with German expressionism (an influence he tended to deny) and surrealism in depicting people, plants and animals in unusual juxtapositions.
 Some very early works anticipate the varied flesh tones of his mature style, for example Cedric Morris (1940, National Museum of Wales), but after the end of the war he developed a thinly painted very precise linear style with muted colours, best known in his self-portrait Man with a Thistle (1946, Tate) and a series of large-eyed portraits of his first wife, Kitty Garman, such as Girl with a Kitten (1947, Tate).
 These were painted with tiny sable brushes and evoke Early Netherlandish painting.

-From the 1950s, he began to focus on portraiture, often nudes (though his first full-length nude was not painted until 1966), to the almost complete exclusion of everything else, and by the middle of the decade developed a much more free style using large hog's-hair brushes, concentrating on the texture and colour of flesh, and much thicker paint, including impasto.
-Girl with a White Dog, 1951–1952, (Tate) is an example of a transitional work in this process, sharing many characteristics with paintings before and after it, with relatively tight brushwork and a middling size and viewpoint.
-He would often clean his brush after each stroke when painting flesh, so that the colour remained constantly variable.
+In the 1950s, Freud began to focus on portraiture, often nudes (though his first full-length nude was not painted until 1966), to the almost complete exclusion of everything else, and by the middle of the decade he developed a much freer style using large hog's-hair brushes, concentrating on the texture and colour of flesh, and much thicker paint, including impasto.
+Girl with a White Dog (1951–52, Tate) is an example of a transitional work in this process, sharing many characteristics with paintings before and after it, with relatively tight brushwork and a middling size and viewpoint.
+Freud often cleaned his brush after each stroke when painting flesh, so that the colour remained constantly variable.
 He also started to paint standing up, which continued until old age, when he switched to a high chair.
-The colours of non-flesh areas in these paintings are typically muted, while the flesh becomes increasingly highly and variably coloured.
-By about 1960, Freud had established the style that he would use, with some changes, for the rest of his career.
+The colours of non-flesh areas in these paintings are typically muted while the flesh becomes increasingly highly and variably coloured.
+By about 1960, Freud had established the style that he used, with some changes, for the rest of his career.
 The later portraits often use an over life-size scale, but are of mostly relatively small heads or in half-lengths.
 Later portraits are often much larger.
-In his late career he often followed a portrait by producing an etching of the subject in a different pose, drawing directly onto the plate, with the sitter in his view.
+In his late career he often followed a portrait with an etching of the subject in a different pose, drawing directly onto the plate, with the sitter in his view.